fpereiro/gotoB/readme.md

       var path = type (arguments [0]) === 'array' ? arguments [0] : dale.go (arguments, function (v) {return v});
 ```

 If we're in production mode, we do not validate `path` to save execution time.
 We will see this pattern again in most of the functions of gotoв.
 If we're not in production mode, we invoke `r.isPath` to validate that `path` is a valid recalc `path` (that is, either an integer, a string, or an array made of strings and integers).
-If we validate `path` and it turns to be invalid, we notify the error through `B.error`.
+If we validate `path` and it turns to be invalid, we report the error through `B.error`.

 ```javascript
       if (!
 B.prod && ! r.isPath (path)) return B.error ('B.get', 'Invalid path:', path) || undefined;